areynold/commotion-extra-feed/packages/ssp_test/README.md

 If the package was compiled with SSP, smash will segfault.
 If not, it will execute the target function and print a message to the screen.

+Alternately, you can run `strings ./smash` and grep for "__stack_chk_fail", but that's not nearly as cool.

 Examples:
 If smash returns 0x804849d, you will first need to pad the address (making it 0804849d).